 What is Fitquest?

-Fitquest is a sports performance training centre with three locations: Kanata, Rockland, and Carleton Place.
+Fitquest is a sports performance training centre with locations in Kanata, Ottawa, and Carleton Place.
 Fitquest offers athlete training, sports performance training, and fitness classes in our facility.
 Created by Chris Schwarz, NHL head strength and condition coach, Fitquest works with athletes of all levels to transform their athletic performance through their science-based approach to training.

 I’m not a member but I would like to check out the gym.
 Can I do that?

 Of course!
 Drop by reception anytime to ask for a tour.
 You can also buy a day pass for $15.
 All members are given five free day passes to share with a friend.
 If you know someone who is a member at Heritage, hit them up for one of their passes!

 Our personal trainers are certified beyond the fitness industry basic canfitpro training.
 Personal trainers at Heritage Fitness have extensive certification, training, and experience in their field.
 We also have personal trainers who are kinesiologist.
 Before you sign up with a personal trainer anywhere, we encourage you to ask them about their qualifications.